ionic-team/ionic-docs/docs/api/select.md

 ## Typeahead Component

-Typeahead or autocomplete functionality does not exist in `ion-select` but can be built using existing Ionic components.
+Typeahead or autocomplete functionality can be built using existing Ionic components.
 We recommend using an `ion-modal` to make the best use of the available screen space.

-import TypeaheadExample from '@site/static/usage/select/typeahead/index.md';
+import TypeaheadExample from '@site/static/usage/v7/select/typeahead/index.md';

 <TypeaheadExample />